-(a) All employees working a shift six (6) hours or greater shall receive a fifteen (15) minute paid rest period in each half of the shift.

-(b) All employees working less than a six (6) hour shift but a minimum of a four (4) hour shift, will receive one fifteen (15) minute paid rest period.

-(c) All employees working a full eight (8) hour shift will receive a thirty (30) minute unpaid meal break scheduled as closely as practicable to the middle of the workday.

-(d) An employee is entitled to take his/her meal break away from the premises.
-Where this cannot be done, he/she shall be compensated for the break at the rate of time and one-half $(1\frac{1}{2})$ the basic rate of pay, with the exception of the night auditor, who will be paid for the break at the straight-time rate.

-(e) The actual time of the meal break may be varied by mutual agreement between the employee(s) and the supervisor.

-(f) When an employee's meal break occurs during a period when the kitchen is open, the employee may purchase food from the kitchen at the following cost:
+- (a) All employees working a shift six (6) hours or greater shall receive a fifteen (15) minute paid rest period in each half of the shift. - (b) All employees working less than a six (6) hour shift but a minimum of a four (4) hour shift, will receive one fifteen (15) minute paid rest period. - (c) All employees working a full eight (8) hour shift will receive a thirty (30) minute unpaid meal break scheduled as closely as practicable to the middle of the workday. - (d) An employee is entitled to take their meal break away from the premises.
+Where this cannot be done, they shall be compensated for the break at the rate of time and one-half (11⁄2) the basic rate of pay, with the exception of the Resident Care Attendant, who will be paid for the break at the straight-time rate. - (e) The actual time of the meal break may be varied by mutual agreement between the employee(s) and the supervisor. - (f) When an employee's meal break occurs during a period when the kitchen is open, the employee may purchase meals from the kitchen at the following cost; inclusive of tax:

 Staff Meals

-Item Price GST Total
+Item

-Breakfast 1.86 0.09 1.95
+Breakfast \$3

-Lunch 2.48 0.12 2.60
+Lunch \$3

-Lunch sandwich or entrée 2.48 0.12 2.60

-Dinner 3.95 0.20 4.15
+Dinner \$5

-Dinner Entrée only 3.43 0.17 3.60

-Muffin or Bun 0.52 0.03 0.55

-Dessert only 1.00 0.05 1.05

-Milk or Juice 0.52 0.03 0.55

-Рор 0.81 0.04 0.85

-Soup or Salad 1.71 0.09 1.80

-Toast 0.48 0.02 0.50